kata-containers/ci/deployment/packet/README.md

 be necessary to perform the next step.
 Now exit the `ssh` session.

 You also need to configure Ansible to recognise the new instance as a valid host.
-This can be done with some local configuaration files.
+This can be done with some local configuration files.

-Create an `ansible.cfg` file in the current directory, with the following contents, whilst substituding the `<path to this directory>` with the full path to where these files are located on your system:
+Create an `ansible.cfg` file in the current directory, with the following contents, whilst substituting the `<path to this directory>` with the full path to where these files are located on your system:

 ```